CargoCodes/TerminalPyth/README.md

 It works with pretty much every terminal command.

-To use "sudo", if you are not in a terminal session itself, you must add the "-S" option, to read the password from your IDE (e.g. Pycharm).
+To use "sudo", if you are not in a terminal session itself, you must add the "-S" option, to read the password from IDE (e.g. Pycharm).

     trm.clear()